Chaguaramas, Trinidad and Tobago: Pier 1

-Yacht
+Yachting

 Chaguaramas has been the center of yachting activity in Trinidad.
 There are several marinas within the Chaguaramas area which provide repair services or on-land boarding services for yachts.
 There is also the option to refuel and stock supplies or just moor the yacht at a pier or in a sheltered bay facility and visit the island.

-Heritage Parks, Macqueripe and The Magnificent Edith Falls
+Heritage parks, Macqueripe and Edith Falls

 According to the CDA, the Gasparee Cave on Gasparee Island, along with the Salt Pond on Chacachacare and the Bellerand Heritage Park fall within the boundaries of Chaguaramas.
 Although Gasparee has been developed with housing facilities, to a large extent efforts have been made to preserve the birds on the island, through the "upkeep" of the large trees which provide shelter at great heights for them.

 "Conveniently located just off the Macqueripe Road, Bellerand Heritage Park is surrounded by various areas offering recreational activities such as golfing, swimming and is a 'stone's throw' away from the Magnificent Edith Falls".
 Another heritage park which is located within the Macqueripe area in Chaguaramas is Samaan Park.

 At Macqueripe, one is allowed to swim in the sea as the area is located in an inlet.
 However great care should be exercised in entering and exiting the water as due to dredging of the seabed many years ago, there is a sharp descent of several feet close to the shore.
 The drop/ or descent can make the area perilous for newly trained swimmers and the extremely short person entering or exiting the water.

 Tucker Valley

-Tucker Valley is known for several points of interest such as: The Bamboo Cathedral, The UPick Farm and Restaurant, The World War Bunker, and The Nutmeg Grove among other things.

-The Bamboo Cathedral is well known by photographers who capture images of many newly engaged couples strolling in the area.
-The wide lane of the roadway with the bamboos intertwining overhead creates an image of seclusion and sets the tone for newly engaged wonder!
+Tucker Valley is known for several points of interest such as: The Bamboo Cathedral, The UPick Farm and Restaurant, The World War Bunker, and The Nutmeg Grove, among other things.
+The Bamboo Cathedral is well known by photographers who capture images of the wide lane of the roadway with the bamboos intertwining overhead.
 The UPick Farm "sells a wide range of fruits and vegetables (grown off-site) both local and imported".
 Also available at the UPick Farm are guided tours and field trips for primary and secondary school children.

-DockSide Facilities
+Dockside facilities

 The Chaguaramas area also contains some dockside facilities, mostly for the transfer of bauxite ore between ship and shore, or from smaller boats to ocean-going vessels.
 The function of such docks is easily recognizable as the docks and buildings are colored pink from the bauxite dust.

-Hunting and Fishing
+Hunting and fishing

 After the Trinidad and Tobago government passed the Conservation and Wildlife Act in 1960, hunting is strictly prohibited.
 This law is upheld by the Chaguaramas Development Authority.
-Chaguaramas is however one of the country's most popular spots for Tarpon fishing.
-In 2010, Sportsfishing Magazine names Chaguaramas waters one of their top locations for fishing Tarpon.
+Chaguaramas is however one of the country's most popular spots for tarpon fishing.
+In 2010, Sportsfishing Magazine named Chaguaramas waters one of their top locations for fishing tarpon.